Hassank455/flutter-task-hassan-kamal-almosaddar/README.md

 - **Feature Layer:** Each feature (e.g., Home, BottomNav, Profile) has its own UI, Cubit, Repository, and data sources.
 - **Data Layer:** Handles SQLite database management, migrations, and data seeding from JSON assets.

+For full implementation details and folder responsibilities, see [ARCHITECTURE.md](ARCHITECTURE.md).

 🧩 Technologies:

 - **GetIt** for dependency injection